Amirularif/WebGL/README.md

 Use Visual Studio Code to create a JavaScript file and html file.

-I will be updating more practice here.
+More practices will be updated.